History of the Basques: Wartime

 In July 1936, a military uprising erupted across Spain, in the face of which Basque nationalists in Biscay and Gipuzkoa sided with the Spanish republicans, but many in Navarre, a Carlist stronghold, supported General Francisco Franco's insurgent forces.
 (The latter were known in Spain as "Nacionales"—usually rendered in English as "Nationalists"—which can be highly misleading in the Basque context).
 However, Navarre especially was not spared.
 As soon as the rebels led by General Mola made themselves strong in the district, they initiated a terror campaign against blacklisted individuals aimed at purging the rearguard and breaking any glimmer of dissent.
 The confirmed death toll rose to 2,857, plus a further 305 in prison (malnutrition, ill-treatment, etc.); victims and historic memory associations raise the figure to near 4,000.

 Another big atrocity of this war, immortalised by Picasso's emblematic mural, was the April 1937 aerial bombing of Gernika, a Biscayne town of great historical and symbolic importance, by Adolf Hitler's Condor Legion and Benito Mussolini's Aviazione Legionaria at Franco's bidding.
 In August 1937, the Eusko Gudarostea, the troops of the new government of the Basque Autonomous Community surrendered to Franco's fascist Italian allies in Santoña on condition that the lives of the Basque soldiers were respected (Santoña Agreement).
 Basques (Gipuzkoa, Biscay) fled for their lives to exile by the tens of thousands, including a mass evacuation of children aboard chartered boats (the niños de la guerra) into permanent exile.
+France took c.
+20,000 children, Belgium 5,000, United Kingdom took 4,000, Switzerland took 800, Mexico took 455 and Denmark took 100 evacuee children.
+2,895 children went to the Soviet Union and became known as Niños de Rusia (Children of Russia), becoming political pawns over the next 20 years.

 With the Spanish Civil War over, the new dictator began his drive to turn Spain into a totalitarian nation state.
 Franco's regime passed harsh laws against all minorities in the Spanish state, including Basques, aimed at wiping out their cultures and languages.
 Calling Biscay and Gipuzkoa "traitor provinces", he abolished what remained of their autonomy.
 Navarre and Álava were allowed to hang onto a small local police force and limited tax prerogatives.

 After 1937, the Basque territories remained behind the war lines, but the French Basque Country became a forced destination for fellow Basques from Spain fleeing war, only to find themselves confined in prisoner camps, such as Gurs on the outer fringes of Soule (Basses Pyrenees).
 The Armistice of 22 June 1940 established a German military occupation of the French Atlantic, including the French Basque Country up to Saint-Jean-Pied-de-Port, with the rest of it being falling on the Vichy France.
 The whole western and central Pyrenees became a hotspot for clandestine operations and organized resistance, e.g. Comet line.